 Using boilerplate formation documents.

 Templates for nonprofit organizational documents can be found online or in books.
-For a budget-conscious nonprofit the temptation can be to simply use these forms, perhaps with a few changes to the default description of the organization’s purpose.
+For a budget-conscious nonprofit organization the temptation can be to simply use these forms, perhaps with a few changes to the default description of the organization’s purpose.
 The thinking may be that the documents can be revised and updated later on.

 There are a number of problems with relying too much on boilerplate forms: